Back dating our reviews as we’ve been to this (excellent) restaurant twice in the past three days!

 👏 to Michael the resident Sommelier for the selection.

-— 10 days ago
+— a month ago

 Very nice premier cru Maranges.
 Looking for value on the list at the Grill isn’t always easy, but there are usually a couple bottles that catch the eye.
 Delicious fruit, but with a ton of restraint.
 Deep earth, good acid, definitely some fuller tannins.
 Very nice pairing with a variety of dishes.
-Will be better in a few years but very good today too. — a month ago
+Will be better in a few years but very good today too. — 2 months ago

 Rich, showing lemon zest with a perfumed nose of saline, white flower, chalk & wet stone — 2 months ago